Changes: Angel’s Show & Rodeo Results

 Although Rodeo Results could cast live results to its mobile app for contestants and spectators, the problem was that’s all it did.
 For producers, there wasn’t a substantial benefit to using the software.
 It added to a producer’s workload vs. aiding it.
 It was another task, added weight, a producer had to carry.

 “I realized we messed up when we demoed the software at an event so the organizer could see it in action.
 They took to it nicely, but only to ask us to come back next year…The whole point was for them to use the software, not for us to do it for them… they asked us how they would benefit.
-I thought live results on that app would be enough.”, Willoughby remarked.
+I thought live results on the app would be enough.”, Willoughby remarked.

 This cycle repeated for a year and significantly damaged Rodeo Results’ reputation, leading to negative word of mouth and app reviews from users who paid $4.99 to download the app.
 Because producers weren’t utilizing the software, no events were listed on the app.